-- A. Coordinate sizes and locations of concrete masonry bases for metal lockers. - B. Coordinate sizes and locations of framing, blocking, furring, reinforcements, and other related units of work specified in other Sections to ensure that metal lockers can be supported and installed as indicated.
+A. Coordinate sizes and locations of framing, blocking, furring, reinforcements, and other related units of work specified in other Sections to ensure that metal lockers can be supported and installed as indicated.

 - A. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace components of metal lockers that fail in materials or workmanship, excluding finish, within specified warranty period. - 1.
 Failures include, but are not limited to, the following: - a.
 Structural failures. - b.
 Faulty operation of latches and other door hardware. - 2.
 Damage from deliberate destruction and vandalism is excluded. - 3.
 Warranty Period for All-Welded Metal Lockers: Lifetime from date of Substantial Completion.